 Yura Adams holds an MFA and BFA from the San Francisco Art Institute, and has taught for many years at IS183 and Columbia-Greene Community College, as well as a stint in the painting department at the Rhode Island School of Design.
 She has been the recipient of two National Endowment Grants, was a 2009 New York Foundation for the Arts Mark participant and recently received the 2010 Individual Artist Grant from Greene County (NY) Council of the Arts.
 She is represented by John Davis Gallery in Hudson, NY.

-Joe Baker is primarily a plein air landscape painter working in oils and pastels with occasional pieces in watercolors, acrylics, charcoal, prints and sculpture.
-Recent paintings exhibited include subjects from the Berkshires and other sections of New England, the Adirondacks, and travels to the Rockies.
-He is a signature member of the Connecticut Pastel Society and has exhibited widely in national juried exhibitions; his paintings are held in private and corporate collections.
+Joe Baker is primarily a plein air landscape painter working in oils and pastels.
+He is a signature member of the Pastel Society of America and the Connecticut Pastel Society and has exhibited widely in national juried exhibitions; his paintings are held in private and corporate collections.
 Joe’s other occupations include computer programming and playing in a contradance band.
 Earlier, he was for many years an instrument-maker.
 His violins, violas da gamba, and hardanger fiddles are owned and played by musicians on three continents, as well as being included in university and museum collections.
 He has a BA in biology from Princeton University and worked for five years as a cowboy in Wyoming before moving to the Berkshires in 1974.

 Daniel Bellow has studied with Mary Risley at Wesleyan University and Tom White in Northfield, MA.
 He learned to fire kilns with Jim Dugan at the Vermont Clay Studio, and moved to the Berkshires to establish Daniel Bellow Pottery in Great Barrington in 2002.